LoreStudio-Charles/Virtue/README.md

 ### Humility
 The quality or condition of being humble; modest opinion or estimate of one's own importance, rank, etc. This virtue may be the most likely to deviate from True to Personal, as when one most thinks they are being humble is often when they are being the least humble.
 ### Justice
-Rightfulness or lawfulness, as of a claim or title; justness of ground or reason.
+Rightfulness or lawfulness in an active state of defense against the schemes of evil doers.
+Often a virtue accompanied by violence of action.
 ### Perseverence
 Continuance in a state of grace to the end, leading to eternal salvation.
 ### Temperance
-Pureness habitual moderation in the indulgence of a natural appetite or passion.
+Pureness and moderation in the indulgences of one's natural appetites or passions.
+Frequently related to abstinence from wanton lusts, gluttony, or drunkenness.
 ### Valor
-Boldness or determination in facing great danger, especially in battle; heroic courage; bravery:
+Boldness or determination in facing great danger, especially in battle; heroic courage; bravery: Often associated with violence of action, but valor can also be tied to stillness in the face of danger.
+Standing patiently when everything within your soul screams that you should fight or run away.
 ### Worldwide (True Virtue)
 Worldwide or true virtue is known only by the omniscient creator Loving Father.
 Not even the character would know these values for certain, but this is a measure of how the character's actions have shaped the world around themselves.
 ### Audience (Percieved Virtue)